jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/07/31/opinion/federal-agents-trump-uniforms.html.html.md

 Many of those federal agents aren’t easily recognizable as law enforcement officials, nor do they act like them.
-Even the [military is concerned](https://www.washingtonpost.com/national-security/2020/07/22/cbp-military-camouflage-uniforms/) about the public confusion sewn into society when heavily armed federal agents dress like soldiers.
+Even the [military is concerned](https://www.washingtonpost.com/national-security/2020/07/22/cbp-military-camouflage-uniforms/) about the public confusion sown into society when heavily armed federal agents dress like soldiers.
 All the more reason that the federal agents on the streets of American cities be required to wear uniforms that clearly identify themselves and their civilian agency.